allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 For the `unique-identifier` it is RECOMMENDED to use a UUID.

-The `identifier-type` distinguish between two did types:
+The `identifier-type` distinguishes between two DID types:

-1. the `key` type (inspired from the [`did:key`](https://w3c-ccg.github.io/did-method-key/) method)
+1. The `key` type, inspired from the [`did:key`](https://w3c-ccg.github.io/did-method-key/) method
-2. the `net` type that identifies did and the originating network of the did
+2. The `net` type that identifies the DID and the originating network of the DID

-DIDs of `key` type are ephemeral and immutable: they are are always generated from the cosmos blockchain address they refer to.
-The following are examples of DIDs of `key` type
+DIDs of `key` type are ephemeral and immutable.
+DIDs of `key` type are always generated from the Cosmos blockchain address they refer to.
+For example, see these DIDs of `key` type:

 - `did:cosmos:key:cash1ts9ejqg7k4ht2sm53hycty875362yqxqmt9grj`
 - `did:cosmos:key:cosmos1lvl2s8x4pta5f96appxrwn3mypsvumukvk7ck2`

-DIDs of `net` type are persistent and mutable: they are stored in the node database and can be created and updated according to rules described in the [DID Operations](#did-operations) section.
-The following are the examples of DIDs with `net` type:
+DIDs of `net` type are persistent and mutable.
+DIDs of `net` type are stored in the node database and can be created and updated according to rules described in the [DID Operations](#did-operations) section.
+For example, see these DIDs of `net` type:

 - `did:cosmos:net:cash:806e557e-ecdb-4e80-ab0d-a82ad35c9ceb`
 - `did:cosmos:net:cosmoshub:1cc7813c-bb31-4999-a768-19424e6c10fa`